 - Responsible adults do not give children rides without parental permission and knowledge.

 A one-time visit to a classroom by a police officer trained in abduction prevention may provide foundational information, but the message soon fades.
 The information needs to be reinforced and internalized by the child.

-- Make sure children know their full names, address, phone number (with area code) and how to dial 911.
-Give instruction on the use of cell phones.
+- Make sure children know their full name, address, phone number (with area code), and how to dial 911.
+Give instructions on the use of cell phones.

 - If someone tries to take your child somewhere, tell them to scream "This person is trying to take me away - This person is not my parent!"

 - Know where your children are at all times.

 - Pay special attention to teens or adults who are providing an abnormal amount of attention to your child or giving inappropriate or expensive gifts.

 - Monitor all emails and e-cards that are received.
 Avoid instant massaging.

 - Teach your children to trust their feelings, and reinforce they have the right to say no if they sense something is wrong or inappropriate.